LGC Tutoring @ CMU

 Over the past decade the Leonard Gelfand Center has supported local K-12 schools and after school programs via the LGC Tutoring program.
 This program provides opportunities for CMU students to share their expertise and passion for learning with children in the community.
 With four sites in the 2018-2019 and potential for more locations in the coming years, the LGC Tutoring program provides individualized remediation and enrichment support at no cost to the Pittsburgh Public School District and after school programs.

 The tutoring positions are available and posted on Handshake from August through January of the academic year.
 From there, tutor applicants are screened, Act 153 Clearances are obtained, and tutors are trained before joining their teachers and/or existing team of tutors already providing services at any given location.
 Opportunities vary by location from a traditional tutoring role to a more specialized teaching assistant role.
-Schedules are planning on a case by case basis to ensure the best match for tutors and also site partners.
+Schedules are planned on a case by case basis to ensure the best match for tutors and also site partners.
 Due to the nature of these positions, a commitment of at least one full semester, and four hours per week is required.

 A former tutor had this to say regarding his tutoring experience: